DEPT: Program Department

 - Knowledge of emerging technologies and techniques related to open source and social media investigations, including the development and evaluation of new tools, is required.

 - Knowledge of and experience with human rights investigations are highly desired.
 Field experience is a plus.

 - Excellent ability to work collaboratively and respectfully with others in multicultural teams, across organizational boundaries and multiple time zones, and with employees at all levels is required.

-- Strong oral and written communication skills in English are required; proficiency in other languages is highly desirable.
+- Excellent oral and written communication skills in English are required; proficiency in other languages is a plus.

-- Strong commitment to human rights and the mission and programs of HRW is required.
+- Strong commitment to human rights and the mission and programs of HRW are required.